MichalWilkosz01/DiaryApp/README.md

 App was written in three-layer architecture.

 ## Project status
-Project is not finished.
-Things to fix/do are described in section below.
+The project is practically finished.
+Features to do are described in section below.

 ## TODO
 - [x] Main functionality